Honeybee Facts (UK) – Queen, Worker & Drone Bees Explained

 A colony is huge in summer

 A strong colony in season commonly sits in the tens of thousands of bees, depending on time of year, forage and hive space.
-That’s why hive organisation and role-sharing matters so much.
+That's why hive organisation and role-sharing matters so much, especially when viewed through the seasonal changes in the colony.

 Wings beat incredibly fast